Philadelphia Graduation Party Mass Shooting Injures Eight

-At least eight people were shot at a graduation party in Philadelphia, Pennsylvania on June 16, 2018.
+At least eight people were shot at a graduation party in Philadelphia, Pennsylvania on June 16, 2018, the police commissioner said.

-“Police commissioner on scene of mass shooting at graduation party, 8 shot, 1 dead, possibly one more injured.
-Gunman sprayed into crowd of 60 people in SW Philadelphia,” wrote local journalist Sabina Kuriakose on Twitter.
+Richard Ross Jr., the police commissioner, updated the media at the scene in southwest Philadelphia.
+“We are trying to confirm whether it’s eight or nine.
+We believe it’s at least eight,” he said of the victims.
+“Four of them are juveniles between the ages of 15 and 17.
+Those people sustained gunshot wounds mostly to the legs, one to the arm…none of those are fatalities.
+We also have four adults who also sustained gunshot wounds to various parts of their bodies.
+They are all in their 20s.
+There was one person who was pronounced dead at the hospital.
+Preliminarily, we believe he’s in his 20s.”

+The mass shooting occurred at “some sort of graduation party,” he said.
+He added that there was “nothing that suggested a fight that preceded this…we don’t know if the shooter or shooters left on foot or in a car.”

 Here’s what you need to know: